This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I use frozen meatballs in this Italian Wedding Soup recipe?
+Can I use frozen meatballs in Italian wedding soup?

-Yes, just add them directly to the slow cooker.
+Yes, just add them directly to the crock pot.

 This recipe makes just one serving, store any leftovers in an airtight container in the fridge for up to 3 days.